 I’m writing this post in response to a few comments I’ve received recently about the theme design for my blog.
 There is someone behind the really technical stuff of Pipstips, but I do fiddle around quite a bit with themes and widgets and alter stuff now and again as the need necessitates in my frenzied head.
 I’m the sort of person that likes change and variety, so after a while I start getting a bit bored with how it looks and fancy a new look.

-In answer to a readers question on my theme choices, this is what I am currently using with WordPress; Savona Classic.
+In answer to a readers question on my theme choices, this is what I was using up to about 3 weeks ago.
+The WordPress; Savona Classic.
 Savona themes are quite versatile as they give you many options for adding widgets.
 And if you can’t get the widgets you desire, you can visit your plugin section and type in what you require.
 There are many YouTube tutorials explaining how to do almost anything, and I’ll provide a link to one that concerns installing google analytics, which I found very useful.

 I hope I’ve listed all of this in an easy way, and if I haven’t then I apologise; but there’s a quite a bit involved concerning the basics, even to setting up the appearance of your blog so that it meets your own criteria.